MicrosoftDocs/power-automate-docs/articles/customapi-azure-resource-manager-tutorial.md

 <properties
-	pageTitle="Create a custom API using Azure Resource Manager | Microsoft Flow" description="Learn how to create a custom API using Azure Resource Manager and add the API to Microsoft Flow" services=""
+	pageTitle="Create a Custom connector using Azure Resource Manager | Microsoft Flow" description="Learn how to create a Custom connector using Azure Resource Manager and add the API to Microsoft Flow" services=""
     suite="flow"
 	documentationCenter=""